 It turns out that Nebraska has a lot to offer beyond Sandhill Cranes and we were determined to discover as much as possible during our two days in Grand Island.

-We stayed at the Quality Inn, just a stone’s throw from downtown and only a couple of minutes to the Crane Trust.
+We stayed at the Quality Inn, just a stone’s throw from downtown and only a couple of minutes from the Crane Trust.
 I wrote about the Crane Trust experience immediately after we returned.
 The cranes come through starting in late February and migrate farther north at the beginning of April, and this is an experience that any nature lover will want to have during their lifetime.

 Eating & Drinking our way through Grand Island, Nebraska